 Give Einblick a try

-- The profiler operator gets you summary statistics on all your numerical variables like mean, minimum, and maximum, as well as counts for the top values of your categorical variables.
+- The profiler cell gets you summary statistics on all your numerical variables like mean, minimum, and maximum, as well as counts for the top values of your categorical variables.

-- The filter operator lets you subset data quickly and easily.
+- The filter cell lets you subset data quickly and easily.
 You can then run further analysis on various subsets of the data.

 An added benefit of Einblick is that you can also easily create visualizations used in the exploratory data analysis process like histograms, box plots, scatterplots, and heatmaps in the same canvas that you’re building and tuning models.
 The canvas gives you more freedom than in linear legacy tools to work through your analysis, iterate on code, and share your work with collaborators.
 You can even import an existing Python notebook into an Einblick canvas to resume work on current projects and leverage Einblick’s unique capabilities, like our progressive computation engine.